ademersseman/CS603-Final-Project/README.md

 # Project Description

-In this project, we address the challenge of enabling a physical robot to locate objects within its pre- mapped environment given natural language instructions from a human user.
+In this project, we address the challenge of enabling a physical robot to locate objects within its pre-mapped environment given natural language instructions from a human user.
 Using a Triton robot, which comes equipped with 2D LiDAR and a color-depth camera, we develop an autonomous control system capable of percep-tion, planning, and navigation.
 Specifically, we utilize a